 Once the evening comes to an end, finding extra beds can be even more challenging than coming up with extra chairs.
 The most inexpensive way I have found to add a quick guest room to my home is by adding a sleeper sofa.
 I suggest investing in a comfy one to keep your guests happy.
 It’s not the perfect solution, but it works for short-term holiday guests by transforming a sitting area into a bedroom.
 Years later we came up with a better, but more expensive option for easier entertaining — redesigning our space and rebuilding our house.

 Finally, make space for your guests by getting rid of a few things.
 Hosting a holiday crowd is a great excuse to go through your belongings and give away stuff that you no longer need.
-By the time the season is over, you’ll likely have been gifted new stuff that will refill much of that space anyway.
+By the time the season is over, you’ll likely have been gifted new stuff that will refill some of that space anyway.

 Interested in learning more about how to create a smaller home that will allow you to entertain a crowd over the holiday season?
 Check out our blog post about holiday entertaining in an urban home.
 It’s not all about square footage.
 Good design is key!